 - Compliance with the Canadian Department of Employment and Immigration (under the Department of Human Resources and Skills Development) regulations governing the entrance of foreign students.
 Applicants are advised to contact their nearest Canadian government representative to ensure compliance with such regulations.

-Students from other chiropractic programs are welcome to request a transfer to CMCC through email@example.com.
-CMCC may accept transfer of credits from institutions accredited by the Council on Chiropractic Education Canada (CCEC) of the CFCREAB, or institutions accredited by agencies that are members of the Council of Chiropractic Education International (CCEI).
+CMCC may accept transfer of credits from institutions accredited by the Council on Chiropractic Education Canada of the Canadian Federation of Chiropractic Regulatory and Educational Accrediting Boards, or institutions accredited to agencies that are members of the Councils on Chiropractic Education International, subject to the following conditions:

 Transfer applicants are required to:

-- Show a minimum cumulative GPA of 2.70 on a 4.00 scale from previously attended chiropractic programs.
+. demonstrate a minimum cumulative GPA of 2.70 on CMCC's 4.00 scale from previously attended chiropractic programs

-- Supply an official letter of recommendation from the institution from which transfer is requested.
+. supply an official letter of recommendation from the institution from which the transfer is requested